 Beth’s fresh perspective and work integrating basic animal practices into everyday human life have been featured in global media including BBC World Service, PBS, and Forbes.
 She is a frequent podcast guest, contributing writer for MomsRising, and an advisor and content creator for Kahilla: A Basecamp for Women on the Rise.

 Beth has an MA degree in Clinical Psychology from Santa Clara University and an MFA degree in Creative Writing from Arizona State University.
-Beth is the author of A Garden of Forking Paths (Pearson Longman, 2006) and upcoming The Human Herd: Awakening Our True Nature (Morgan James Publishing, 2021).
+Beth is the author of A Garden of Forking Paths (Pearson Longman, 2006) and the upcoming, The Human Herd: Awakening Our Natural Leadership (Morgan James Publishing, 2021).
 She lives on her ranch with an expanding community of animal herds.

 Core Facilitator, Horse Expert